 When you are short on plates, you can always use the frisbees you brought.
-You can wash them afterwards and use them for a friendly game.
+You can wash them afterward and use them for a friendly game.

 If you suddenly need cups, you can use the center part of toilet paper and use it as a cup by placing a plastic bag within.

-There are so many uses for silica gels due to their strong ability of sucking up moisture.
+There are so many uses for silica gels due to their strong ability to suck up moisture.
 Have a pack of them with you when you are out camping and use them for your camp cookware to prevent rusting.

 Instead of bringing ice on a camping trip, freeze gallon jugs of water instead.
 What makes them a good choice is that they won’t crack as they expand.
 So, as the ice warms and turns into water, you get drinking water.